 3. Make your savings contributions automatic.
 Once you have determined how much you need to save each month, have that money automatically transferred to your down payment savings account every two weeks.
 Even better, most employers will deposit your paycheck into multiple accounts if you ask.
 If you never see the money you’re saving for a down payment, you can’t spend it.

 4. Load up your traditional IRA.
 Traditional IRAs, which let you invest up to $5,000 in pre-tax dollars annually, provide an often-overlooked benefit for first-time homebuyers.
 You can withdraw up to $10,000 from your IRA for first-time homebuyer expenses (including your down payment) without paying the usual 10% early withdrawal penalty assessed for IRA withdrawals prior to age 59 1/2.
 Roth IRAs provide a similar benefit, but with some more complicated rules.
 With this benefit it mind, make contributing to an IRA a priority.
 You can save with pre-tax dollars, and stand to earn a better return on your cash than in a savings account.

 5. Dump large monthly expenses.
 If you’re already managing to sock away a large sum each month to save for your down payment, you know that saving means sacrificing other things.
 As you get closer to your savings goal, make an effort to slash major monthly expenses like auto loans or credit card debt payments.
 Not only will this free up more cash to save, it will improve your debt-to-income ratio, an important factor in calculating your mortgage rates.
-Most importantly, a lean budget will put you in great shape on the day you finally become a homeowner.
+Most importantly, a managed budget in which you spend less than you earn will put you in great shape on the day you finally become a homeowner.